 As discussed, the SBA does not provide a unique firm identifier in the version of data for public access.
-Therefore, to determine whether two or more loans were disbursed to the same company, we used string matching on business name and address to assign a unique firm identification number to each group of loans associated with the same business name and address (see Appendix C for details on our string matching algorithm).29 A firm could have received multiple loans in violation of the rules (Section 1102, CARES Act 2020) in any of the following ways:
+Therefore, to determine whether two or more loans were disbursed to the same company, we used string matching on business name and address to assign a unique firm identification number to each group of loans associated with the same business name and address (see Appendix 3 for details on our string matching algorithm).29 A firm could have received multiple loans in violation of the rules (Section 1102, CARES Act 2020) in any of the following ways:

-- if a firm that participated solely in phase 1 of the program received more than one loan in phase 1 (5,290 firms). - if a firm that participated in both phase 1 and phase 2 of the program received more than one loan in any given phase (3,320 firms). - if a firm borrowed for the first time in phase 2 and received more than two loans (7,099 firms).
+- if a firm that participated solely in phase 1 of the program received more than one loan in phase 1 (5,290 firms). - if a firm that participated in both phase 1 and phase 2 of the program received more than one loan in any given phase (3,320 firms).